Winner of the CGS/Iams-Eukanuba Professional Development Award

 research abstracts presented.
 There will be another CGS dinner

-during next year's DDW in Orlando, so please come and join us next
+during next year's DDW in Chicago, so please come and join us next

 year for this event!